• Skip to primary navigation

 • Rolling method: Roll the cake at the short end or lengthwise.

-• Decoration: Add powdered sugar to the top of the roll, pipe whipped cream swirls, or decorate with fresh fruit of your choice.
+• Decoration: Add powdered sugar to the top of the roll, pipe whipped cream swirls, or decorate with your choice of fresh fruit.

 Store strawberry Swiss roll cake in an airtight container in the refrigerator for up to 2 days.

-Can you freeze strawberry Swiss roll?
-You can't freeze this type of cake roll: whipped cream doesn't handle freezing, and fresh berries will lose their texture once thawed.
+Can you freeze a strawberry Swiss roll?
+You cannot freeze this type of cake roll: whipped cream does not handle freezing, and fresh berries will lose their texture once thawed.

 Recipe FAQ